Azure/bicep/docs/installing.md

 ### Install and manage via Azure PowerShell

 The Azure PowerShell module does not yet have the capability to install the bicep CLI.
 Azure PowerShell (v5.6.0 or later) expects that the Bicep CLI is already installed and available on the PATH.
-Follow one of the [manual install methods](#manually-install) below
+Follow one of the [manual install methods](#manually-install) below.
+Once the Bicep CLI is installed, it will be called whenever it is required for a deployment cmdlet (i.e. `New-AzResourceGroupDeployment ... -TemplateFile main.bicep`).

 ## Next steps

-Now that you have the tooling installed, you can start the tutorial which will teach you full bicep capabilities:
+Now that you have the tooling installed, you can start the tutorial which will teach you all of the bicep capabilities:

 [1 - Working with a basic bicep file](./tutorial/01-simple-template.md)